 - Select detergents based on rinseability and effluent profile, not only cleaning power

 Every gummy line has a reality window at the start of a run and during changeovers where the process settles into steady-state.
 That’s where sustainability quietly leaks: early-run viscosity drift, depositor calibration issues, air entrainment, transitions in color/flavor, or pieces that stick and deform.
-If you’re not watching yield like a hawk, the plant can burn energy and water to create product that never becomes inventory.
+If you’re not watching yield closely, the plant can burn energy and water to create product that never becomes inventory.

 Unlike many solid-dose formats, gummies aren’t always easy to rework.
-Re-melting introduces additional heat history, and that can shift physical properties.
+Re-melting introduces additional heat history, which can shift physical properties.
 Even when rework is technically feasible, it should be governed by tight controls so quality and traceability remain intact.

 - Control the core in-process variables: Brix, pH, temperature, and viscosity